mem48/geocompr/main.md

 It is therefore worth being aware of the history of the development of spatial data functionality in R.
 This not only because the incumbent packages are highly mature: there is a wealth of functions, use-cases and teaching material written using older packages in R's spatial ecosystem, so it's worth being aware of the history preceding the rise of **sf** depicted in Figure \@ref(fig:cranlogs).

-The beginnings of spatial capabilities in R are closely connected with its predecesor - the S language [@bivand_implementing_2000].
+The beginnings of spatial capabilities in R are closely connected with its predecessor - the S language [@bivand_implementing_2000].
 The decade of the 1990s involved many significant developments of S scripts for spatial data analysis.
 Later, with the advent of R, some of these scripts were converted into R packages, including **spatial** and **sgeostat** [@venables_modern_2002; @university_sgeostat:_2016].